Resolving diffusion signatures in distant pulsar halos with current and future experiments: Results

 The impact of enhanced instrumental performance is also clearly demonstrated.
 Improving the angular resolution of LHAASO-KM2A yields only marginal gains for nearby sources, as their morphology is already well resolved and the available photon statistics remain unchanged.
 In contrast, at larger distances, the improved PSF substantially extends the parameter space within which halos can be discerned, enabling the detection of sources that would otherwise remain unresolved.
 Increasing the CTA exposure time from $50$~h to $200$~h systematically enhances discrimination capability across both nearby and distant sources, since its angular resolution is already sufficient and the additional exposure primarily boosts the photon statistics.

 Consistent with current observational results, LHAASO-KM2A can presently perform unambiguous morphological discrimination only for the nearby Geminga and Monogem halos.
 However, with a $40\%$ improvement in angular resolution, LHAASO-KM2A would be able to identify several major pulsar halo candidates, namely the $\gamma$-ray halos surrounding pulsars J1831$‑$0952, J0248$+$6021, and J0359$+$5414.
 With its nominal design performance and a typical exposure of $50$~h, CTA is already capable of distinguishing the morphology of most candidate pulsar halos.
 The most challenging among the current candidates is the halo associated with LHAASO J0621+3755, as its pulsar has a spin-down luminosity comparable to that of Geminga but lies at a distance about six times larger.
 With an increased exposure of $200$~h, CTA is expected to achieve morphological discrimination between the diffusion and disk templates for LHAASO J0621$+$3755.
 However, distinguishing the diffusion template from a Gaussian model would require even greater photon statistics.
+Furthermore, a higher pair-conversion efficiency from spin-down power leads to greater data accumulation, thereby enhancing the experimental resolving power.